-Weight at age in the stock is assumed to be the same as weight at age in the catch.
+Weight-at-age in the stock is assumed to be the same as weight-at-age in the catch.

 The natural mortality coefficients used for assessment varied between years and ages depending on size of cod stock and ranging mostly within 0.3-0.8.
-These estimates were taken from SMS (Stochastic Multispecies Simulations, Lewy and Vinther 2004, ICES, 2012), as opposed to estimates used previously which were derived from MSVPA.
-They were smoothed by a statistical model that takes into account year and age effect (interactions appered insignificant, 99% of variance explained).
-Both proportion of natural mortality (Mprop) and proportion of fishing mortality (Fprop) before spawning are set to 0.4.
+These estimates were taken from SMS (Stochastic Multispecies Simulations, Lewy and Vinther, 2004; ICES, 2019), as opposed to estimates used previously, which were derived from SMS run in 2012 and from regression of average M against cod SSB in years for which SMS had not been updated.